ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 Other Systems
 ----------------

 On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``ubuntu22.04-intel-landda-release-public-v2.0.0.img`` container from the `Land DA Data Bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`_.
 Downloading may be faster depending on the download speed on the user's system.
+However, the container in the data bucket is the ``release/public-v2.0.0`` container rather than an updated ``develop`` branch container.

 To download from the data bucket, users can run: